wjackso5/Hue-Light-Interface/README.txt

-Here we go!

-There's a "Makefile" in src.
-To clean and build go to src and run the command "make clean", then the command "make".
-When you add a file be sure to include it in the makefile  -Casey
+If you put your header files in the include directory and your implementation files in the src directory they're automatically included in the build for this new Makefile.

+To Clean, Build and Run:
+	1. run the command "make clean"
+	2. run the command "make"
+	3. run the command "./Main.exe"

+-Casey